 Should I have a scar revision or mini-abdominoplasty?

 If you are a slim patient, and the only issue that is bothering you is the scar, then it is recommended to have a scar revision.
-In case you are dealing with skin excess or muscle laxity, then you may need a mini-abdominoplasty.
-The C-Section scar revision does not remove the excess skin, and if this is the problem in your case, then you may need a liposuction.
+If you have skin excess or muscle laxity, then you may need a mini-abdominoplasty.
+The C-Section scar revision does not remove the excess skin, and if this is the problem in your case, then you may need liposuction.

 How soon after the C-section can I have a scar revision?

-You should know that each woman is different, and the answer differs according to the case.
-It is advisable to wait at least 6 months from the C-section, before having a scar reduction.
-In some cases it is recommended to wait a year, because it is important your weight to be stable.
-In addition, if you plan to have more kids in the future, you should wait until then to have this procedure.
+It is advisable to wait at least six months from the c-section before having a scar reduction.
+In some cases, it is recommended to wait one year because it is important for your weight to be stable.
+In addition, if you plan to have more children in the future, you should wait until then to have this procedure.

 Do I have to lose weight before the operation?

-If you are overweight, or if the doctor considers that your weights is not right for your height, you should consider following a diet and practicing sport, for achieving great results.
-The best results are with slim patients, and if you have difficulties in loosing lower abdominal fat, then you should consider having a mini-abdominoplasty.
+If you are overweight, or if the doctor considers that your weight is not optimal for your height, you should consider following a diet and exercise regime to achieve great results.
+The best results are with slim patients, and if you have difficulties in losing lower abdominal fat, then you should consider having a mini-abdominoplasty.

 Can I leave the clinic after having the procedure?